-Seasonal affective disorder, or SAD, is different from normalized feelings of sadness or unhappiness.
-SAD is a type of depression related to seasonal changes.
 While scientists haven’t entirely unearthed the cause of SAD, they believe less sunlight and shorter days are directly linked to a chemical change in the brain.
 Anyone is at risk of SAD, but it usually starts during adulthood and typically affects women more often than men.

 Here are some signs of SAD to look out for:

 Feeling depressed most of the day, almost every day

 Low energy and fatigue

 Mental Health News: Why Practicing Gratitude Is Important And The Best Ways To Do It

 It’s important to remember that symptoms of SAD may look like other mental health conditions.
 Always see a healthcare provider for a diagnosis.

 Self-care looks different for everyone, and there are ways to keep SAD at bay during the winter season.
 Here are some helpful tips from Jefferson Center’s Colorado Spirit Team: